 There is something about the thrill of finding lost or hidden treasure and uncovering that object that may have been left there centuries ago.
 Metal detecting has a real appeal to so many people but often there can be a fear that taking your child out on an unpredicted treasure hunt could result in them coming home empty-handed.
 Let’s face it, you never want to see your child being disappointed.
-However, there is a way to prevent them from experiencing the lows of not uncovering anything which is to organize a metal detecting seeded hunt.
+However, there is a way to prevent them from experiencing the lows of not uncovering anything which is to organize metal detecting seeded hunts.

-What is a Metal Detecting Seeded Hunt?
+What are Metal Detecting Seeded Hunts?

 The organizer may know everything that is to be discovered, but the participants are oblivious as to where things are located, what is to be found, and how many items actually exist.
 It is this ‘unknown’ factor that creates excitement and enjoyment in this at-home activity and can really make a good family-bonding experience.